SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 Paxos only allowed committing previously accepted values.
-C has accepted "foo" from A, it would reply to B that i has accepted "foo" with a lower proposal number, thus B would choose "foo" for this proposal, which is also the commited value.
+C has accepted "foo" from A, it would reply to B that i has accepted "foo" with a lower proposal number, thus B would choose "foo" for this proposal, which is also the committed value.

 ## Lecture 6